Tnantaki/inception/README.md

 - 2 container, nginx and wordpress.
 - open browser with URL `localhost:130`.
 #### knowledge
-- How 2 container connected and transfer data.
+- How nginx server can connect to php server and transfer data.
 - Docker volume.
 ##### Question : Why we need to use *Volume* and mount to nginx server even we have wordpress server to pass content
 - `Volume` use to persist data, The reason we mount nginx server to wordpress-database for access data that not have to use php-fpm to convert. if we don't mount ningx sever to wordpress-database, image will not display.